PSAdamH/Unit-13-Work/digital/documentation/documentation.md

 After testing the website in two different browsers the results show that they both work in firefox and google chrome with the proportions and all the links work.

+## Design justification

++ The digital portfolio suits and fulfils my audience's needs, My Education and qualification can easily be accessed and can be easily understood.
++ The portfolio shows my previous coding skills and projects I have worked on in the pass showing my coding skills
++ The portfolio has a smooth and easy to navigate website with rendering times under 2 seconds.

 # Peer Feedback

 ## Aiden: